ApolloniusMonk/pt-be-airbnc/README.md

-# AirBNC is a portfolio project where I will build an api for a property rental service.
+# AirBNC Express Server

+This is the source code for RESTful backend server which serves up properties for an airbnb style property site.
+The server was built in `express` and connects to a postgreSQL database.

+You'll need a postgreSQL server running on your machine.

-# Database setup
+# Setup Instructions

+- run `npm install` to install the necessary dependencies.
-To create the local test database, run: npm run setup-db
+- create the local test database using the script `npm run setup-db`

 # Database Connection

 This project uses a postreSQL connection pool with the pg package.
 Database credentials are stored in environment variables using dotenv.